Turao/n26-transactions/README.md

 ## 💳 Description

-The **N26 Coding Challenge** application is a Spring-Boot application that provides a RESTful API for computing real-time transaction statistics.
+The **N26 Transactions** application is a Spring-Boot application that provides a RESTful API for computing real-time transaction statistics.
-In this challenge, ONLY recent transactions (less than a minute old) MUST be considered.
+For this application, ONLY recent transactions (less than a minute old) MUST be considered.
 All other transactions MUST be discarded.

 The application provides the following endpoints:
 - `POST /transactions`: Inserts a new Transaction.
 Called whenever a transaction is made.